KinPeter/Linux/docs/troubleshooting.md

 # Troubleshooting

-## Korean (hangul) input source

-- Go to Settings -> Region and Language.
-Look for input source `Korean (Hangul)`.
-- If there is no such thing, go to "Manage Installed Languages" and install Korean language pack.
-- Make sure here that the keyboard input method system is set to `IBus`.
-- In terminal, make sure the `ibus-hangul` package is installed (`sudo apt install ibus-hangul`)
-- After a restart, now it should be possible to find the `Korean (Hangul)` among the input sources.
-- If still not, in terminal list the available ibus engines `ibus list-engine`, and/or try to set it to hangul with `ibus engine hangul`.

 ## WebStorm/IDEA `[node | npm] not found` when running script

 This is because by default NVM puts its "magic" to the `~/.bashrc` file which adds the `node` and `npm` commands to the PATH.
 This only loads when you start a "normal" terminal window.
 IDEs however start a login shell, which reads configuration from the `~/.profile` file.
 So the solution: